ocapn/ocapn/draft-specifications/CapTP Specification.md

 ## [`op:gc-export`](#op-gc-export)

-When a reference is given out to another CapTP session, the reference must be kept valid until the other session is done with it.
+When a reference is given out over CapTP, the reference must be kept valid until the other party within a session is done with it.
 This is achieved by reference counting the object with respect to how many times a reference has been sent.
 Each time a reference is sent, the count MUST be incremented (the first time it is sent, the reference count should be set to 1).
 When the reference count reaches 0, the object can be garbage collected.

 The reference count is decremented when the other side sends an `op:gc-export` message.
 The `wire-delta` value should be subtracted from the reference count.